pszklarska/flutter_animations_workshop/summary/instructions.md

 # Summary

 This was the last step.
-If you followed this workshop, you should have an app that implements basic animations for changing size, position, opacity and rotating widgets.
+By now, you should have an app that implements basic animations for changing size, position, opacity and rotating widgets.

 But... it's not the end!
 In this workshop we used just a few widgets from the big list of all `ImplicitlyAnimatedWidgets`.
 Using the code from this